 Work is conducted on the basis of freely agreed and documented terms of employment

-All workers are of an appropriate age
+All employees are of an appropriate age

 Under no circumstances should a Supplier employ individuals under the local legal minimum age for work or mandatory schooling.
-When young workers are employed, they must not do work that is mentally, physically, socially, or morally dangerous or harmful or interferes with their schooling by depriving them of the opportunity to attend school.
+When young employees are employed, they must not do work that is mentally, physically, socially, or morally dangerous or harmful or interferes with their schooling by depriving them of the opportunity to attend school.

 Respect local communities

 IWG encourages Suppliers to bolster the well-being of the local community through their business.
-Suppliers operate with respect for local communities and indigenous people and their rights and title to property and land.
+Suppliers must operate with respect for local communities and indigenous people and their rights and title to property and land.

 IWG encourages Suppliers to understand and observe the cultural and economic context in which they are working, to operate safely and responsibly, to be mindful of the wellbeing of communities and to foster positive social and economic relationships with local communities.

-IWG recognise the mutual influence between supply chains and communities and encourage our Supplier to take opportunities to integrate sustainability initiatives into their chain - through creating value for communities and providing a more integrated and holistic consideration of supply chain-community interactions.
+IWG recognise the mutual influence between supply chains and communities and encourage our Supplier to take opportunities to integrate sustainability initiatives into their supply chain - through creating value for communities and providing a more integrated and holistic consideration of supply chain-community interactions.